-At least a week prior to your seminar, student team will do the following:
+At least a week prior to your seminar, leadership team will do the following:

 - 1. Electronically submit a detailed plan outlining the key points to be addressed and proposed activities to the course instructor.
 This plan should also outline in detail the type of multimedia, where/how the multimedia will be accessed for the presentation, and how it will be presented; - 2.
 Finalize their plans after receiving course instructors' feedback; - 3.
 Prepare their classmates for any assignments or roles they expect them to take during the presentation; and - 4.
-It is strongly suggested that each group plan to meet with course instructor before or after class to discuss topic.
+It is strongly suggested that each group plan to meet with course instructor before or after class to discuss topic. - 5.
+Email one or two guiding reflection questions to classmates by Wednesday at 5 PM at the latest (a week before the seminar).
+Students begin the week's journal entry by answering one question before the seminar (by Monday night) and provide some initial analysis of subject matter tackled in the assigned book.

-On or before the Sunday before the seminar, the leadership will do the following:
+On or before the Sunday before the seminar, the leadership team will do the following: